511234/auto-send-whatsapp/readme.md

 My gooooood🐷 friend wants to programmatically send Whatsapp to a bunch of people.
 He tried VBA but faced many constraints.
 I turn to Python for breakthrough. :D

+## Pre-requisites:
+1. Login Whatsapp onto your default browser
+2. Prepare a Google Sheet with privacy set as public and have a column for phone
+3. Check FAQ if you are using Mac OS

 ## Steps to use:

 1. Install python if you haven't